After adding a client onboarding workflow,

 Image or Color

-On the upper right-hand corner of the Portal Design
+On the upper-right corner of the Portal Design page,

-the Portal.
-Using the corresponding toggle buttons, you can show or hide the
+the corresponding toggle buttons, you can show or hide the following components

 Logo